 Readers will receive a notification when they earn a reward, and this will also be indicated for staff to see on the reader's page.

-- Determine Time Restrictions if necessary.
-If a badge may be earned at any time during your program, simply leave this section blank.
+- Determine time restrictions if necessary.
+If a badge may be earned at any time during your challenge, simply leave this section blank.
 If not, indicate the dates during which it may be earned.

-Adding Ticket Drawings to your program is optional.
-Ticket Drawings allow readers to determine where they want their entries to go if you have multiple drawing options available to them.
+Adding ticket drawings to your challenge is optional.
+Ticket drawings allow readers to determine where they want their entries to go if you have multiple drawing options available to them.

-For example, if a reader earns three ticket, they may decide where to allot their tickets based on the drawings available.
-See this helpdesk article to setup a ticket drawing.
+For example, if a reader earns three tickets, they may decide where to allot their tickets based on the drawings available.
+See this helpdesk article to set up a ticket drawing.

-The final part of building a program is determining the Completion Requirements.
-This is where you can decide how many badges/which badges are required to complete a program.
-Which badges must someone earn in order to complete the program, versus which are going the extra mile?
+The final part of building a challenge is determining the completion requirements.
+This is where you can decide how many badges or which badges are required to complete the challenge.
+Which badges must someone earn in order to finish the challenge, versus which are going the extra mile?

 Last step!
-Ready to finalize your program?
-Determine if this program is still a draft or if it should be published.
+Ready to finalize your challenge?
+Determine if this challenge is still a draft or if it should be published.

-Draft: Save as a draft if you do not want this program to be visible to any readers or staff members.
+Draft: Save as a draft if you do not want this challenge to be visible to any readers or staff members.

-Published: Once you save a program in a “published” state, it is live on your site.
-Even if the start date for the program is in the future, if the program is published, it would then be available for pre-registration.
+Published: Once you save a challenge in a published state, it is live on your site.
+Even if the start date for the challenge is in the future, if the challenge is published, it will then be available for pre-registration.

-You did it!
-REPEAT for any additional programs you plan to offer!
+Remember to click save and repeat for any additional challenges you plan to offer!